Rudd-O/saltstack-automation/formulas/email/mda/README.md

 All pillar values here must be nested under the `email:mda` top level variable.
 Values are optional unless no default is stated.

+You can verify the configuration as it applies to your host with `salt host state.sls email.config`.

 ### `enable`

 Defaults to `None`, meaning the mail delivery agent (which provides mailbox services